nbogie055/aci-python/README.md

 # aci-python
-This repository contains python scripts for Cisco ACI environments.
+This repository contains python scripts for Cisco ACI.